rcandell/wireless-factory-sysml/README.md

 # Licensing
-Refer to the LICENSE.md file for licensing.
+This software is the product of the National Institute of Standards and Technology.
+Refer to the LICENSE.md file for terms of use.

 # Citation
 Please cite our work in your publications.
 When forking, copying, or reusing our work, please cite our work in your articles and software repositories such as GitHub.